 Authentic Bites Dumpling House

 Starting a best restaurants in Perth list with a dumpling house may seem surprising, but if you know you know!
 Authentic Bites hit on a winning formula from the get-go, with great value, high-quality, house-made dumplings.
 Cooked to order, you can rest assured your xiao long bao will be juicy and hot, your potstickers crispy, and your shumai bouncy.
-Thankfully, there’s also sister store Juicy Bao Bao just up the road so there’s double the dumplings for us to enjoy, and their second location in Karrinyup Shopping Centre – more for everybody!
+Thankfully, there’s also sister store Juicy Bao Bao just up the road so there’s double the dumplings for us to enjoy, along with their second location in Karrinyup Shopping Centre – more for everybody!

 Address: Shop 3, 145 Newcastle Street, Northbridge